robotology/natural-speech/icubrec/yarp_decoding/README.md

 * allow receiving commands through rpc (via port /cmd:i) instead of the terminal
 * write logs (e.g. when saving a file) on the port `log:o`
-* take an optional argument `--filename` that defines the location and name of the output file
+* take an optional argument `--filename <file>` that defines the location and name of the output file
+* take an optional argument `--muted` that starts the module in mute

 ## Building the decoder